Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-sysctl-parameters-on-nodes/guide.en-gb.md

 ---
-title: Adapt your Inotify parameters for your deployments
+title: Adapt your Inotify parameters for your Managed Kubernetes Service deployments
-excerpt: 'Adapt your Inotify parameters for your deployments which needs to have specific Inotify parameters'
+excerpt: 'Adapt your Inotify parameters for your deployments which need specific Inotify parameters'
-updated: 2025-01-09
+updated: 2025-01-13
 ---

 ## Objective